Research Corporation: Cottrell Scholar Awards

-The program provides $100,000 over three years to early-career faculty in chemistry, physics, astronomy, biochemistry and biophysics at major research universities.
+The program provides $120,000 over three years to early-career faculty in chemistry, physics, astronomy, biochemistry and biophysics at major research universities.
 Cottrell Scholars are chosen not only for their high-quality research, but also for their dedication to the task of teaching undergraduates.
-There are currently more than 240 Scholars nationwide.
+There are currently nearly 500 Scholars in the United States and Canada.

 Each award recipient is required to attend at least two annual conferences during the three-year term of the award.
 These conferences are focused on providing opportunities to share teaching knowledge as well as mentoring from previous award recipients and nationally recognized experts on such topics as navigating career paths, and balancing research and education in the research university environment.
 Numerous Cottrell Scholars have found the knowledge and recognition the program provides to be major motivating factors in their efforts to push through reforms in undergraduate science curricula at their universities.

-In 2011 RCSA did not make any regular Cottrell Scholar Awards; instead, foundation personnel and various Cottrell Scholars focused on revamping and reorienting the program to increase its effectiveness in the coming decade.
+In 2011, RCSA did not make any regular Cottrell Scholar Awards; instead, foundation personnel and various Cottrell Scholars focused on revamping and reorienting the program to increase its effectiveness in the coming decade.
 At the 2011 conference, a new synergistic organization, the Cottrell Scholar Collaborative, was launched.
 The Collaborative's central goal is to act collectively to change the way undergraduate science education is taught at major American universities.

-Grants Programs: Cottrell College Science Awards

-The Cottrell College Science Awards (CCSA) program, RCSA's oldest initiative, was created in the early 1970s to promote basic research as a vital component of undergraduate education at primarily undergraduate institutions (PUIs).
-CCSA has supported the research work of more than 1,300 PUI faculty in more than 400 institutions, and has generated research opportunities for thousands of undergraduates at both public and private institutions.
-One of RCSA's important goals is to motivate students to pursue careers in research and to become the advanced scientific workforce America will need to remain prosperous and safe in the challenging decades to come.